MatanYemini/video_streaming_http/README.md

 # video_streaming_http
-Streaming video to the browser - the right way
+Streaming video to the browser - the right way - simple and fun - run server.js

 ## Includes:
 * Range Requests